ans-group/docs.ukfast.co.uk/source/fastdrive/sharingfiles.md

 __Accesses per user__ - You can choose to limit how many times a user can access the files within the email.
 You can set this between 1 and 10 or you can set this as unlimited.

 __Always link to the latest version of the file__ - If this option is selected, whenever the user opens the email, they will have access to the latest versions of the file(s) that they have been sent, even if a newer version has been saved after the email has been set up.
 If this option is not selected, the user will only be able to access the version that has been sent to them.

+__For more information on how to add contacts to your address books and distribution groups, take a look at the following pages:__

 [Distribution Groups](https://docs.ukfast.co.uk/fastdrive/distributiongroups.html)